Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 -- Carl Sagan

-"This is a business model that has turned piss into
+"This is a business model that has turned piss into money.
+This is

-money.
-This is capitalism at its peak!"
+capitalism at its peak!"

 -- Jeremy Milloy on urine testing workers for drug use

-"The stereotype that people who use drugs are always
+"The stereotype that people who use drugs are always involved in

-because said 'criminal activity' is just them using illicit drugs."
+said 'criminal activity' is just them using illicit drugs."

 -- Garrett Reuscher, harm reduction psychotherapist

-"There is no subject, even one as interesting as psychedelic science, that
+"There is no subject, even one as interesting as psychedelic

-cannot be made boring by experts."
+science, that cannot be made boring by experts."

 -- Sarah Rose Siskind [3765]